Super falcons set for friendly clash with Lionesses of Cameroon

 1 min read

-The Nigeria Football Federation (NFF) are expected to submit Super Falcons’ provisional squad for the 2024 Women Africa Cup of Nations (WAFCON) to the Confederation of African Football (CAF) in the coming days, reports Prime Business Africa.
+The Nigeria Football Federation (NFF) is expected to submit Super Falcons’ provisional squad for the 2024 Women Africa Cup of Nations (WAFCON) to the Confederation of African Football (CAF) in the coming days, reports Prime Business Africa.

 The list of players for the provisional squad has been handed to the football ruling body in Nigeria by head coach Justin Madugu.